CircuitFlyer/circuitflyer.github.io/electric power system 101.md

 ## Motor

 The motor of choice is a brushless out-runner motor.
 In a brushless motor the commutation of the current to the motor windings takes place outside the motor by a separate electronic device called an electronic speed controller or ESC for short.
-In an out-runner motor the rotors permanent magnets rotate around the outside of the stationary copper motor windings and iron core.
+In an out-runner motor the rotors permanent magnets rotate around the outside of a stationary iron core with copper motor windings.
 The motor has three wires, one for each set of windings, connected to the ESC with 'bullet' style connectors.<br>

 ## Battery